poonlonghei/poonlonghei.github.io/_posts/2025-07-22-typewriter-effects-with-javascript.md

 #typewriter::after { content: "|"; // The cursor character animation: blink 1s infinite; // The blinking animation } @keyframes blink { 0% { opacity: 1; } 50% { opacity: 0; } 100% { opacity: 1; } }
 ```

-This CSS adds a blinking cursor effect to the element by using the ::after pseudo-element and the animation property.
-The cursor character is set to "|", and the animation is defined using the @keyframes rule to create a blinking effect.

 Overall, the typewriter effect is a fun and engaging way to display text on your website.
 It can be used to grab the user’s attention and make your content more interactive.
 With just a few lines of JavaScript and CSS, you can create a typewriter effect that will impress your visitors and enhance their experience on your website.